My Oh My (Slade song): Background

 The idea for the melody of "My Oh My" came to Lea while the band were in the dressing room prior to a concert in Wales.
 Listening to Holder and guitarist Dave Hill tuning up.
 Lea later recalled: "It reminded me of bagpipes.
 I wrote the melody in my head to the drone of the strings."
 In a 1987 fan club interview, Hill chose "My Oh My" as his favourite Slade single: "Although I didn't like "My Oh My" when I first heard it, by the time I started playing on it and promoting it, I discovered a certain magic and hidden power in it."

 Having recorded much of The Amazing Kamikaze Syndrome in 1982, Slade's label, RCA Records felt the album lacked chart potential.
 In the effort to amend that, RCA suggested the band work with producer John Punter.
 Holder and Lea then wrote and demoed two songs: "My Oh My" and "Run Runaway".
-Both were received with enthusiasm by RCA and Punter was hired to work on the two tracks.
+Both were received with enthusiasm by RCA and Punter was hired to produce the two tracks.
+They were recorded in September and October 1983.
+The band protested against RCA's plans to rush release "My Oh My" as a single in November 1983 as they feared it would get lost in the Christmas rush, but RCA insisted on its release ahead of the new year.